museum-digital/museum-digital.org-uk/content/software/frontend.md

     ],
     [
         "Does the frontend of museum-digital offer persistent URLs?", "We do not automatically assign DOIs, handles, or anything alike to published pages.
-We however take utmost care, that any URL of a primary page (e.g. an object or museum page) is kept stable and that there are sufficient referals from old URL structures to have no links be lost."
+We however take utmost care, that any URL of a primary page (e.g. an object or museum page) is kept stable and that there are sufficient referals from old URL structures to have no links be lost.
+For our approach to this topic, see Tim Berners-Lee's's [_Cool URIs don't change_](https://www.w3.org/Provider/Style/URI)."
     ],
     [
         "Is the layout of the frontend of museum-digital responsive?",